‘Wanna play? I dare you.’

 Edward Furlong … Michael – The Zombie King; Arachnoquake; Pet Sematary II; et al

 Frank Langella … Detective Hayden – Dracula (1979)

 T. Ryder Smith … The Trickster

 Victor Ertmanis … Martin

 Vlasta Vrana … Frank

-The film’s soundtrack features hard rock, grunge, and heavy metal from then-current bands: Mudhoney, White Zombie, OLD, Dandelion, Primus, Tad, Pitchshifter and the Butthole Surfers.
+The film’s soundtrack features hard rock, grunge, and heavy metal from bands such as Mudhoney, White Zombie, OLD, Dandelion, Primus, Tad, Pitchshifter and the Butthole Surfers.